Prakhar5353/BTP-Project/README.md

 ## Project Overview

-We developed a collider-based framework using leptophilic effective operators to model sub-GeV Dark Matter (DM) production through mono-photon signatures at \(e^+e^-\) colliders.
+We developed a collider-based framework using leptophilic effective operators to model sub-GeV Dark Matter (DM) production through mono-photon signatures at electron-positron colliders.
 The interactions were implemented in **FeynRules** and exported to **MadGraph** for event generation at relevant center-of-mass energies.

 Both signal and background processes were analyzed, with a focus on a dominant Standard Model neutrino background.
 Simulated event distributions were compared with theoretical differential cross-sections across various key kinematic variables.
 To explore the potential for signal-background discrimination, a simple artificial neural network was trained using these variables.